jlu90/Identifying-Womens-Health-Concerns/README.md

 Prior to modeling, a document term matrix was created using the tf-idf vectorizer by ***sklearn***.
 (Tf-idf creates a bag of words with a weight for each word that is based upon the number of times a word appears in a post and the number of posts that it appears in.
 If a word appears in many documents, it will receive a low ranking.)
 If a ***gensim*** model was used, the document term matrix was further processed to create a ***gensim*** corpus.

 ### Topic Modeling
 NOT YET COMPLETED - I will update this once I have finalized the models.
 I think that I will most likely have KMeans Clustering and LDA.
-I might also try Hierarchical Clustering and NNM.
+I might also try Hierarchical Clustering and NNMF.

-## Contents of Repository (Will update once the code is final)
+## Contents of Repository
-**Code**
+**Code**: Data Collection, Data Cleaning and Preprocessing, Project Notebook
 **Assets**
 **Presentation**
 **Note**: The data files for this project are too large to store on GitHub.
 Data is available upon request.